 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around September 18, 2018.
 This date is subject to change due to shipping delays beyond our control.

-The most heroic and incredible story in American military history–World War I’s “Lost Battalion” and the men who survived the ordeal, triumphed in battle, and fought the demons that lingered
+Uncover the larger-than-life story of World War I's "Lost Battalion" and the men who survived the ordeal, triumphed in battle, and fought the demons that lingered.

-The most dramatic week in American military history took place just weeks before the First World War ended.
-In the first week of October, 1918, six hundred men charged into the forbidding Argonne Forest.
-Against all odds, they surged through enemy lines–alone.
+In the first week of October, 1918, six hundred men attacked into Europe's forbidding Argonne Forest.
+Against all odds, they surged through enemy lines—alone.
 They were soon surrounded and besieged.
-As they ran out of ammunition, water, and food, the battalion withstood constant mortar attack and relentless enemy assaults.
+As they ran out of ammunition, water, and food, the doughboys withstood constant bombardment and relentless enemy assaults.
 Seven days later, only 194 soldiers from the original unit walked out of the forest.
-The stand of the Army’s “Lost Battalion” was–and remains–an unprecedented display of heroism under fire.
+The stand of the US Army's "Lost Battalion" remains an unprecedented display of heroism under fire.

 Never in Finer Company tells the stories of four men whose lives were forever changed by the ordeal: Major Charles Whittlesey, a lawyer dedicated to serving his men at any cost; Captain George McMurtry, a New York stockbroker who becomes a tower of strength under fire; Corporal Alvin York, a country farmer whose famous exploits help rescue his beleaguered comrades; and Damon Runyon, an intrepid newspaper man who interviews the survivors and weaves their experiences into the American epic.
 Emerging from the patriotic frenzy that sent young men "over there," each of these four men trod a unique path to the October days that engulfed them—and continued to haunt them as they struggled to find peace.

 Uplifting and compelling, Never in Finer Company is a deeply moving and dramatic story on an epic scale.